hb9kns/NEMO/NEMO/static/howtos/users.md

 calendar, tool handling (using/releasing tools counted for billing), and providing various possibilities for contacting staff and other users.

-For logging out from NEMO, simply close the browser.
+For logging out from NEMO, click onto your username (in parentheses) at the top right.

-## Booking Calendar
+## Calendar for Booking

-The [Booking Calendar][calendar] consists of two panes.
+The [booking Calendar][calendar] consists of two panes.
 The left pane lists the available tools or permits to see past usage, the right pane shows a calendar view into reservations and outage notifications.